Welcome to the Propelling Grant, your gateway to transforming groundbreaking academic research into impactful societal innovations.

 -

 The grant provides up to 50,000 CHF for a period of up to six months as non-dilutive funding.
 You are free to propose how you will use the funds as part of the evaluation process.
-However, your proposed budget shouldn't mainly cover basic research, experiments and consumables.
+However, your proposed budget should not mainly cover basic research, experiments and consumables.
+You will be expected to justify how the funding will bring your project closer toward investor and market readiness.

-Depending on the maturity of your project, the Evaluation Board may require you to allocate part of the funds to a specific coaching program, decided on a case-by-case basis.
+Depending on the maturity of your project, the Evaluation Board may require you to allocate part of the funds to a specific coaching, decided on a case-by-case basis.

-Awardees are required to have regular exchanges with the Innovation Office (start, mid- and end-project) about:
+Awardees are required to have regular exchanges with the Innovation Office to discuss progresses and next steps.

 To apply, complete a brief online form and upload two documents: